 The JCM800 was a staple of hard rock and metal guitarists in the 80s, championed by players like Billy Corgan, Slash, Jeff Beck, Zakk Wylde, Kerry King, Tom Morello and many more.

 The tones of these legendary amps of yesteryear are still just as relevant and sought after today.

-The Marshall Origin series of amplifiers has been built to faithfully recreate the tone and feel of the classic amps that preceded them, but with modern features to match the needs of the contemporary player.
-The amps are simple, single-channeled, no-nonsense tone machine.
-With a styling and logo that’s a nod to the amps of the 60s, the Origin series features three ECC83 preamp tubes and two EL34 power tubes that contribute to the recognisable British tones.
+The Marshall Origin series of amplifiers have been built to faithfully recreate the tone and feel of the classic amps that preceded them, but with modern features to match the needs of the contemporary player.
+The amps are simple, single-channelled, no-nonsense tone machines.
+With styling and logo that’s a nod to the amps of the 60s, the Origin series features three ECC83 preamp tubes and two EL34 power tubes that contribute to the recognisable British tones.

 The most prominent modern touch is the Powerstem – which allows you to have high or low power modes without compromising on sound quality.
 There’s also a tilt control, which emulates the blended sound of the bright and normal channels of the 1959 Super Lead Plexi and JTM45, in a single knob.

 Attack of the Lunchbox: The Marshall Studio Series

 Released back in 2019, the Marshall Studio Range sees some of the classic Marshall amps updated to suit the needs of the modern player.
 In fact, you’ll find these amps outfitted with brilliant upgrades like an effects loop and DI output so that you can plug directly into a PA system or Audio Interface.